Digital marketing is the application of a set of digital media marketing strategies.

 What is Digital Marketing?

-Phillip Kotler,known worldwide as the father of modern marketing and first expert in strategic marketing practice, defined Digital Marketing as follows:
+Phillip Kotler, known worldwide as the father of modern marketing and the first expert in the strategic practice of marketing, defined Digital Marketing as follows:

 Digital Marketing is a set of activities that a company or person runs on the Internet in order to attract new businesses and develop a brand identity.Phillip Kotler